sopra-fs22-group-36/screw-your-neighbor-server/doc/m3/FS22-Group-36-M3-Report.md

 ### REST interface test
-**Test class:** GameIntegrationTest [Code](https://github.com/sopra-fs22-group-36/screw-your-neighbor-server/blob/main/src/test/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/api/GameIntegrationTest.java) <br>
+**Test class:** GameIntegrationTest <ins>[Code](https://github.com/sopra-fs22-group-36/screw-your-neighbor-server/blob/main/src/test/java/ch/uzh/ifi/hase/soprafs22/screwyourneighborserver/api/GameIntegrationTest.java) </ins>
-**Test method:** change_gameState_to_playing()<br>
+**Test method:** change_gameState_to_playing()
+**Use case:** When a game is started, all initially needed associated entities (match, round, hands) are created.
-**Description:** This test verifies whether all required activities have been executed after the GameState attribute's value has been set to "PLAYING" by a patch request, what means the game is got started.
+**Description:** This test verifies whether all required activities have been executed after the GameState attribute's value has been set to "PLAYING" by a patch request, what means the game got started.
 We do a post request on the game endpoint to ensure we have a game to patch (block 2).
 But to post a game, we first need a player instance for a valid security context (block 1).
 After these preparations, the game is patched with a new value for the GameState attribute (block 2).
 A patch on the game entity has the sideeffect _handleAfterSave_, which triggers a method in the GameEventHandler class which in case of a state change from "WAIT" to "PLAYING" builds up the initial game context.
-As the whole game context is returned in the response, the successful instantiation can be verified by checking thh values and paths to the respective endpoints in the response of the patch request (block 3).

 This test is crucial because if the context of the game is not correctly set up, there will be unexpected behavior earlier or later during the game and it may be hard to trace back on where the error happend.
 So we decided to define clearly on what entities have to be created, when the game is started and how the structure of the REST response will look like and to set up a test with a large list of assertions that check, whether all agreed rules are met.

+This is a typical REST interface test, as it verifies if a REST call works as expected and if it returns the output it should according to the interface contract.
+It simulates the interaction between a client and a server. webTestClient offers an easy way of endpoints testing by representing entry points for performing web requests.
+It provides various methods to examine extensively the server's response to a request.
+As the whole game context is responded, the successful game instantiation can be verified by checking the values and paths to endpoints after a patch request.

     void change_gameState_to_playing() {
         // block 1